 Short Bio

 Coya Paz is a writer, director, and lip gloss connoisseur who was raised in Peru, Bolivia, Colombia, Ecuador, Brazil, and the United States.
-She is the Artistic Director of Free Street Theater, which has been using performance to challenge Chicago racial and economic segregation since 1969, and served as the founding co-Artistic Director of Teatro Luna for nine years.
+She is the Strategic Director of Free Street Theater, which has been using performance to challenge Chicago racial and economic segregation since 1969, and served as the founding co-Artistic Director of Teatro Luna for nine years.
 Coya is an Associate Professor in The Theatre School at DePaul University and holds a PhD in Performance Studies from Northwestern University, where she researched public violence as performance.
 She is the co-author (with Chloe Johnston) of Ensemble-Made Chicago: A Guide to Devised Theater.
 Above all, she believes in the power of poetry and performance to build community towards social change.
 Visit her on the web at coyapaz.com

 Long Bio